fellasleep2324/dsci-100-2023-24-grp12/README.md

 28 Oct, 2023 - Final revision - Wilson

 04 Dec, 2023 - Doug added a lot of code.
 I commented out out original code cells so they are there for reference.
 I ran knn for almost every combination of the predictors.
 I chose all the ones that are not just 0 or 1 since those would complicate things.
 They all looked the same graphically, which is to say that k = 1 is the best choice.
 Please go over it and let me know if I did something wrong.
 I will add more in terms of a final outcome later.
 I am tired today.

+09 Dec, 2023 - Organizing and format - Wilson